fomightez/may2015feng_gr_m/connecting_all_others.rst

 a.k.a. the ``identity file`` prefaced by the ``-i`` option in the command, on your Desktop.

-The first time you try this on your own computer it will say it is the first time seeing the machine you are trying to connect to and ask if you'd like to register to use this computer.
-Simply type ``yes`` at the prompt.
+The first time you try this on your own computer it will say that it cannot establish the authenticity of the machine you are trying to connect to and ask if you'd like to conitue.
+Simply type ``yes`` at the prompt and the Amazon machine instance will be added to the list of known hosts on your computer.

 ::